 |Malware Removal (Windows)||

-NetWire, Koadic, BlackNix and PiXie are a few examples of other remote access trojans.
-While their functionalities may differ, they have but one purpose - to generate revenue for the cyber criminals using them.
-Regardless of how they work, they can cause very serious problems.
-Therefore, it is paramount to remove malware without delay, to ensure device and user safety.
+NetWire, Koadic, BlackNix and PiXie are some examples of other remote access Trojans.
+While their functionalities may differ, they have just one purpose: to generate revenue for the cyber criminals using them.
+Regardless of how they work, they can cause serious problems.
+Therefore, it is paramount to remove all malware without delay to ensure device and user safety.

 How did FireBird infiltrate my computer?

-Screenshot of FireBird RAT's process on Windows Task Manager ("MSBuild.exe"; process name may vary):
+Screenshot of FireBird RAT process in Windows Task Manager ("MSBuild.exe" - the process name might vary):

 Appearance of the website used to promote FireBird RAT (GIF):